KPro1982/CreateKonfig/README.md

 ## Current limitations
 The synch between client and server is not instantaneous.
 This means that the data is *not* immediately available on the client after the client instructs the server to open a new data store and update the data to the client.
 I'm still experimenting with this but it may not be suitable for a highly volatile application.
 CF has a network synched data class that might be more appropriate for those situations.

+I've implemented a synching system that goes a long way to overcoming this limitiation -- unfortanately time and space are still a thing so communciation between client and server is not instant -- but the client can register itself with the storage class so that it is notified when the data updates on the client.
+I'm testing it now but am pretty happy with it so far.
+I plan to push it to the git this weekend.